mathemagica/mathemagica.github.io/README.md

 ### I'm a tech person and I want to help, what can I do?

 **Jobs**: MoveOn is often hiring, and you can check out available jobs [here](https://front.moveon.org/careers/).
 We run rigorous hiring processes for all of our open positions.
 We appreciate your tech skills and your interest, but please also be advised that because of heightened interest in political tech, and our all-remote workplace, we hire from nationally competitive hiring pools.
-Our last hiring process had 150 applications for one open position, and we've also seen as many as 250 applications for a single open position.
+The tech team's last hiring process had 150 applications for one open position, and we've also seen as many as 250 applications for a single open position.

 **Volunteering**: We have several active open source projects [here](https://front.moveon.org/careers/) and you can check out our open source codebases [here](https://github.com/MoveOnOrg/).
 We welcome volunteers to hack on these projects, and join our open source communities.
 We anchor discussion about open source projects in the [Progressive Coders Network](https://www.progcode.org/) slack, in the #moveon and #spoke channels.
 This is a great place to come hang out and look for tasks to pick up.